pivotal/docs-tap/scst-scan/overview.md

 #### <a id="false-positives"></a>False positives

-Vulnerability scanners can not always access the information to accurately identify whether a CVE exists.
+Vulnerability scanners cannot always access the information to accurately identify whether a CVE exists.
 This often leads to an influx of false positives where the tool mistakenly flags something as a vulnerability when it isn’t.
 Unless a user is specialized in security or is deeply familiar with what is deemed to be a vulnerable component by the scanner, assessing and determining false positives becomes a challenging and time-consuming activity.
 Some reasons for a false positive flag include: